open-edge-insights/eii-azure-bridge/README.md

 > not work.

 > **IMPORTANT NOTE:**
-> If you are using TCP communication between VI or VA and the EII Azure Bridge,
+> If you are using TCP communication between VI or VA and the Azure Bridge,
 > then you must modify the `AllowedClients` list under the `Publishers` section
-> of the interfaces configuration of VI or VA to include `EIIAzureBridge`.
+> of the interfaces configuration of VI or VA to include `AzureBridge`.
 > This must be done prior to provisioning to that the proper certificates will
 > be generated to encrypt/authenticate connections.

 In the Azure IoT ecosystem you can deploy to single-nodes and you can do bulk deployments.
-This section will cover how to deploy the EII Azure Bridge and associated EII services to a single Linux edge node.
+This section will cover how to deploy the Azure Bridge and associated EII services to a single Linux edge node.
 For more details on deploying modules at scale with the Azure IoT Edge Runtime, see [this guide](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-deploy-monitor)